Sexual assault can happen to anyone at anytime.

-- Check in with each other so you or your friends do not get stuck alone with someone unfamiliar.
+- Check in with your friends throughout the night so no one gets stuck alone with someone unfamiliar.

 - Before you get to the party, designate a meeting spot in case your group gets separated.
-Make sure this spot has good lighting and is in a safe area.
+Make sure this spot is well lit and in a safe area.

 Safety in Practice

 - Don't take shortcuts through potentially dangerous areas.
-Even if the safest way home is longer, take that route.
+Even if the safest way home is the longer way, take that route.

 - Report suspicious behavior, even if you are not being directly threatened.

-- Remember that "no" means "no" and that submission is not a "yes."
-People are not able to consent if under the influence of alcohol, or other drugs.
+- Remember that "no" means "no" and that submission is never a "yes."

-- Remember that a prior sexual encounter with someone does not automatically give permission for future sexual interactions with that person.
+- Keep in mind that a prior sexual encounter with a person does not automatically give permission for future sexual interactions with that person.